corsonr/fredo/README.md

 1. Open the terminal.
 2. Type `cd` and drag n drop the `fredo` folder to the terminal window, and hit enter.
-3. Type `sass --sourcemap=none --style nested --watch  _sass:css` and hit enter.
+3. Type `sass --sourcemap=none --style compressed --watch  _sass:css` and hit enter.
 4. Start modifying `_style.sass`.